How to take care of a Husky puppy: a first-time owner’s guide by Dr. Sarah Ochoa

 The American Animal Hospital Association (AAHA) recommended spaying and neutering before your Husky’s first heat cycle.

-This reduces the chance of mammary tumors in females and eliminates testicular cancer in males.
 By not spaying your Husky, you are risking them developing a pyometra.
-Pyometra is an infection in their uterus that can be fatal if not treated early enough.
+Pyometra is an infection in the uterus that can be fatal if not treated early enough.

-Husky puppies recover from their spay or neuter procedure very quickly, where an older dog may take a few days.
+Husky puppies recover from their spay or neuter procedure very quickly, whereas an older dog may take a few days.
 Surgery on your young Husky puppy will help them from developing significant problems later in life.

-While puppies can be adorable, over breeding dogs has caused a lot of pets to end up in shelters and not in a loving home.
+While puppies can be adorable, overbreeding dogs has caused a lot of pets to end up in shelters and not in a loving home.

 Providing High-Quality Dog Food